 A Human Resources event, in collaboration with Mule Creek State Prison, the Office of Peace Officer Selection, and the Division of Facility Planning, Construction & Management collected hundreds of men’s ties to empower youth.

-Katherine Minnich, CDCR Human Resources Deputy Director, recently hosted the collection of ties for a non-profit organization, All Tied Up (link opens in a new tab).
+Katherine Minnich, CDCR Human Resources Deputy Director, recently hosted the collection of ties for a non-profit organization, All Tied Up.

 The Oakland-based organization, through encouragement and focused engagement, cultivates a community of young men with vision to achieve their greatest self.